-- (4) Consists of options to purchase 91,104 shares of our common stock.
-Dr. St. Peter is a member of our Board of Directors.
-Dr. St. Peter is affiliated with the MPM Funds discussed in footnote (3) above, but is not a member of the general partners and thus is not deemed to have beneficial ownership of the shares owned by the MPM Funds. - (5) Consists of options to purchase 132,759 shares of common stock.
-Mr. Gill is a member of our Board of Directors. - (6) Includes options to purchase 142,759 shares of common stock and 5,633 shares issuable upon exercise of warrants.
-Mr. McCleary is a member of our Board of Directors. - (7) Includes options to purchase 90,000 shares of common stock and 133,333 shares issuable upon exercise of warrants.
-Dr. Schaffer is a member of our Board of Directors.
-Of the shares beneficially owned by Dr. Schaffer, 123,929 shares, and 80,000 shares issuable upon exercise of warrants, are held in Dr. Schaffer's IRA. - (8) Includes 159,516 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase a total of 604,153 shares of common stock (representing the portion of options to purchase a total of 1,284,167 shares of common stock that was exercisable as of April 25, 2012 or will become exercisable within 60 days thereof) and 2,194 shares issuable upon exercise of warrants.
+- (8) Includes 159,516 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase a total of 909,167 shares of common stock (representing the portion of options to purchase a total of 1,434,167 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof) and 2,194 shares issuable upon exercise of warrants.
 On March 25, 2010, Mr. Richman was appointed our President, on May 2, 2010 our interim Chief Executive Officer and on October 20, 2010 our Chief Executive Officer.
-Mr. Richman was appointed to our Board in May 2010. - (9) Includes options to purchase a total of 60,000 shares of common stock.
-Dr. Runge is a member of our Board of Directors. - (10) Includes options to purchase a total of 93,035 shares of common stock (representing the portion of options to purchase a total of 172,139 shares of common stock that was exercisable as of April 25, 2012 or will become exercisable within 60 days thereof).
-Dr. Sayare is a member of our Board of Directors and became its Chairman in July 2011. - (11) Includes options to purchase a total of 20,000 shares of common stock.
-Mr. Markison became a member of our Board in September 2011. - (12) Includes options to purchase 228,750 shares of common stock (representing the portion of options to purchase a total of 549,545 shares of common stock that was exercisable as of April 25, 2012 or will become exercisable within 60 days thereof).
-Dr. Fuerst is our Chief Scientific Officer. - (13) Includes 21,929 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase 197,344 shares of common stock (representing the portion of options to purchase a total of 466,692 shares of common stock that was exercisable as of April 25, 2012 or will become exercisable within 60 days thereof).
-Mr. Karp is our General Counsel.
+Mr. Richman was appointed to our Board in May 2010. - (9) Includes options to purchase a total of 60,000 shares of common stock (representing the portion of options to purchase a total of 80,000 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Dr. Runge is a member of our Board of Directors. - (10) Includes options to purchase a total of 130,414 shares of common stock (representing the portion of options to purchase a total of 192,139 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Dr. Sayare is a member of our Board of Directors and became its Chairman in July 2011. - (11) Includes options to purchase a total of 20,000 shares of common stock (representing the portion of options to purchase a total of 40,000 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Mr. Markison became a member of our Board in September 2011. - (12) Includes 20,000 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase a total of 57,500 shares of common stock (representing the portion of options to purchase a total of 245,000 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Linda L. Chang is our Chief Financial Officer. - (13) Includes 21,929 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase 360,442 shares of common stock (representing the portion of options to purchase a total of 531,692 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Mr. Karp is our General Counsel. - (14) Includes 33,604 restricted shares granted and not relinquished for tax purposes (included herein irrespective of vesting date), options to purchase 331,717 shares of common stock (representing the portion of options to purchase a total of 509,217 shares of common stock that was exercisable as of April 18, 2013 or will become exercisable within 60 days thereof).
+Ms. Cook is our Senior Vice President, Policy and Government Affairs. - (15) Includes 44,545 shares of common stock based on information from the Company's proxy statement filed in connection with its 2012 annual meeting and Dr. Fuerst's exercise of stock options in March 2013.
+Dr. Fuerst resigned on October 19, 2012 as our Chief Scientific Officer.